H2OKing89/shelfr/docs/libation/CLI.md

 ### Getting NotLiberated Count Programmatically

-For future MAMFast enhancements, here's how to get the count:
+For future Shelfr enhancements, here's how to get the count:

 ```bash
 # Export and parse